rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 I've seen LLMs causing three main issues for our community:
 1. Polished technical products no longer indicate effort and understanding.
 2. Making code easier to write exacerbates our existing issues with review bandwidth.
-3. People blindly copy-pasting to and from an LLM is a waste of our time.
+3. People mechanically copy-pasting to and from an LLM is a waste of our time.

 As time went on, these issues grew and grew, until we had to create dedicated channels and moderation policy for how to deal with them.
 However, those channels work against our goals of being transparent and welcoming, because new contributors have no idea what the rules are.